 Subscribe to the Newsletter

 Tucked away in a beautiful corner of Midway, Utah, lies Wasatch State Park.
-This small park is a four-season oasis from the busyness of Salt Lake and Park City.
+This small park is a four-season oasis giving an escape from the busyness of Salt Lake and Park City.
 Mountain biking, hiking, golfing, camping, and even cross-country skiing can all be done from its boundaries.

 I’ve been to this park more than a few times.
 Its beautiful golf course and campground played host to a family reunion.
 I always seem to find my way a few times each winter to access its cross country trails.